 and abort if it exceeds a threshold agreed on in the preliminaries step.

-\paragraph{Error Reconciliation} Bob corrects the errors in his data to match Alice's using the hybrid error reconciliation algorithm described below.
+Error Reconciliation; Bob corrects the errors in his data to match Alice's using the hybrid error reconciliation algorithm described below.
 Afterwards, Alice and Bob confirm that the reconciliation was successful.

-\paragraph{Calculation of Secret Key Length} Using the results from the channel parameter estimation and considering the number of published bits during error reconciliation, Alice and Bob calculate the secret key length $\ell$ according to Ref.~\citenum{Furrer2012}.
+Calculation of Secret Key Length; Using the results from the channel parameter estimation and considering the number of published bits during error reconciliation, Alice and Bob calculate the secret key length $\ell$ according to the presented secret key length formula in the Methods.
 If the secret key length is negative, they abort the protocol.

-\paragraph{Privacy Amplification} Alice and Bob apply a hash function which is randomly chosen from a two-universal family~\cite{Carter1979}, to their corrected strings to produce the secret key of length $\ell$.
+Privacy Amplification; Alice and Bob apply a hash function which is randomly chosen from a two-universal family~\cite{Carter1979}, to their corrected strings to produce the secret key of length $\ell$.

-The key generated by the above protocol is proven to be $\epsilon$-secure against coherent attacks in Ref.~\citenum{Furrer2012}, where $\epsilon$ is the so-called composable security parameter.
-The security proof makes no assumptions on the attacks and only some on our implementation.
-First of all it assumes that Alice's measured quadrature angles are precisely adjusted to $X$ and $P$, an assumption that can be overcome as the secure key length proves to be robust against small deviations~\cite{Furrer2012}.
-Furthermore, the proof requires that Alice's station is inaccessible to the eavesdropper.
-This allows Alice to trust her source and to determine the probability for measuring a quadrature amplitude value exceeding the parameter $\alpha$.
-There are no assumptions on Bob's measurement device (one-sided device independent) such that even attacks on his local oscillator are fully covered and a shot-noise calibration of his homodyne detector is not necessary.